bonitasoft/bonita-doc/md/performance-tuning.md

 For a reminder of how the threadpool behaves, see the Queuing section of the [ThreadPoolExecutor documentation](http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.html).

-In the default Bonita BPM configuration, `corePoolSize` is equal to `maximumPoolSize` because we have observed that the default implementation of the threadpool executor allocates work to available threads using a round robin algorithm.
+In the default Bonita configuration, `corePoolSize` is equal to `maximumPoolSize` because we have observed that the default implementation of the threadpool executor allocates work to available threads using a round robin algorithm.
 Therefore, if the maximum is reached, the thread pool size is unlikely ever to reduce to `corePoolSize`, because work is always allocated to available threads.
 The current implementation of the RejectedExecutionHandler queues the work, and reduces the system load because it does not release the caller (normal behaviour for a BlockingQueue).